erglo/wow-mission-report-button-plus/README.md

 ## Interested in helping?

 *Contributors are most welcome!*
-[Report a problem](https://github.com/erglo/mission-report-button-plus/issues) on the repository's issues page as soon as you find any errors.
+[Report a problem](https://github.com/erglo/mission-report-button-plus/issues) or send a feature request on the repository's issues page.
-[Start translating](https://www.curseforge.com/wow/addons/mission-report-button-plus/localization) when you're missing your language or simply want to help with localization.
+[Help translating](https://www.curseforge.com/wow/addons/mission-report-button-plus/localization) on CurseForge if you're missing your language or simply want to help with localization.
-[Leave a comment](https://www.curseforge.com/wow/addons/mission-report-button-plus#comments) on CurseForge if you have a *feature request* or *tell me what you think* about this addon.

 ### Known Issues